rswansonsc/IronYard/Class_Notes/README.md

 This is a place where I put a bunch of my notes:

-It helps me to write down or type notes at the instructor is going through materials, sometimes I use these notes a lot sometimes I just keep them handy for reference later.
+It helps me to write down or type notes as the instructor is going through materials, sometimes I use these notes a lot sometimes I just keep them handy for reference later.
 In an effort to learn GitHub better I have tried to put my notes in a reasonable order and leave these out for anyone it may help.